comsci-uwc-isak/unit-1-project-Michellinian/README.md

 ### 3. Development of the function: Create a new car
 1. Get inputs (Plates, Model, Color, Passenger number)
-2. Check number of arguments (if 4 then continue, if not exit "message")
+2. Check if the number of arguments are equal to 4
 3. Write to main file with one extra line without erasing other entries
 4. Create car trip file with license plate.txt